Sitecore/marketplace-starter/README.md

 - **Description:**
   Runs as a standalone app outside of other extension points.
   - Initializes the Marketplace SDK client.
-  - Can be used for custom tools or utilities.
-  - Handles loading and error states.
+  - Displays sample dashboard information.

-## 📦 Getting Started
+# 📦 Getting Started

 Note: You cannot access extension point routes directly in the browser (e.g., localhost:3000/...).
 These routes must be invoked within the Sitecore XM Cloud environment through the configured extension points.To learn how to properly configure and hook up your app to extension points, refer to the official [Sitecore Marketplace documentation](https://doc.sitecore.com/mp/en/developers/marketplace/extension-points.html)